emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

     >> /target/etc/crypttab

 # add the encrypted swap entry (if used) to the fstab
-echo "/dev/mapper/swap none swap sw 0 0" \
+echo "/dev/mapper/swap none swap sw,discard 0 0" \
     >> /target/etc/fstab

 # setup some basic protection of the encryption keys